Moab, Spring Break: Things to do on Spring Break in Utah

 Things to do for spring break in Utah: Explore Moab

-Why Moab, UT?
+Why Moab spring break 2021 or bust?
 If your focus is outdoor adventures with stunning scenery, make sure southern Utah’s red rock country is on your bucket list.
 The small town of Moab (pop ~5,300) is the gateway to massive red rock formations in Arches National Park and, 30 miles southwest of town, Canyonlands National Park features mesas and buttes carved by the Green and Colorado rivers.
-The town and the surrounding parks (especially Arches, in my opinion) are very family friendly, with lots of easy short hikes.
-Last spring, I traveled there with my kids (4 and 7), and my 74-year-old mom, and there was plenty to do for all ability levels.
+The town and the surrounding parks (especially Arches, in my opinion) are family friendly, with lots of easy short hikes.
+There are plenty of things to do in Moab with kids.
+Last spring, I traveled there with my kids (4 and 7), and my 74-year-old mom, and there was something to do for all ability levels.
 Many of the hikes in the Moab area also feature Native American rock art and prehistoric fossils!

-Getting there: If you do not live close enough to drive to Moab, UT (and most of us don’t) then your closest major airport is Salt Lake City.
+Getting there: Start your Moab spring break 2021 planning with deciding how you will get there.
+If you do not live close enough to drive to Moab, UT (and most of us don’t) then your closest major airport is Salt Lake City.
 It is about a 3.5-hour drive south from SLC to Moab.
 If you fly into Salt Lake and take US-6 south to Moab, break up the drive by stopping half-way at the Prehistoric Museum in Price.
 This “small town” museum is a real gem!
 It houses fantastic dinosaur skeletons and displays of local prehistoric Native American tribes.

 What to do around Moab